Berry Gordy: Statements about Motown artists

-Following the funeral of Marvin Gaye on April 5, 1984, Gordy declared Gaye "the greatest of his time."
-Berry said the singer "had no musical equals," while also discussing how he carried on the legacy of other soul singers who tackled a range of themes, from love to civil rights, such as Billie Holiday.
+Following the funeral of Marvin Gaye on April 5, 1984, Gordy declared Gaye "the greatest of his time".
+Berry said that the singer "had no musical equals", while also discussing how he carried on the legacy of other soul singers who tackled a range of themes, from love to civil rights, such as Billie Holiday.

 On March 20, 2009, Gordy was in Hollywood to pay tribute to his first group and first million-selling act, the Miracles, when the members received a star on the Hollywood Walk of Fame.
-Speaking in tribute to the group, Gordy said: "Without the Miracles, Motown would not be the Motown it is today."
+Speaking in tribute to the group, Gordy said: "Without the Miracles, Motown would not be the Motown it is today".

 Gordy spoke at the memorial service for Michael Jackson in Los Angeles on July 7, 2009.
-He suggested that "The King of Pop" was perhaps not the best description for Jackson in light of his achievements, referring to him instead as "the greatest entertainer that ever lived."
+He suggested that "The King of Pop" was perhaps not the best description for Jackson in light of his achievements, referring to him instead as "the greatest entertainer that ever lived".